umarhassan-mitodl/18.S191-fall-2022/content/pages/syllabus.md

 ## Non-registered Students

 Students from outside MIT are welcome to use the course materials and work their way through the lecture videos and homework assignments, though they do not have access to the MIT-only discussion forum on Piazza and may not submit homework for grading.
-Non-MIT students are encouraged to join the open discussion forum on [Discord](https://discord.com/invite/Z5qnVf8) and find a cross-grading partner there.
+Non-MIT students are encouraged to join the open discussion forum on {{% resource_link "70e888b5-11a0-43ee-98da-68d8efb78939" "Discord" %}} and find a cross-grading partner there.